nickzana/blog/content/blog/2022-02-27-exploring-password-management/index.md

 diligence.
 At the same time, passwords are used so frequently that it's most practical to have access to all of your passwords on every device.

-On the other hand, password breaches are so commonplace that just about anyone who's used the internet in the past 20 years has probably had one compromised.
+Further, password breaches are so commonplace that just about anyone who's used the internet in the past 20 years has probably had one compromised.
 While efforts to supplement and displace passwords as the standard form of authentication are slowly gaining traction, it's inevitable that passwords are going to remain a core part of digital security for the foreseeable future.